 Free is nice but almost all government agencies ask for a copy of your PhilGEPS certificate.
 Even if the mode of procurement doesn’t require a PhilGEPS certificate, government agencies would ask for a certificate anyways.
 We cannot count the number of times our quotations have been disregarded since we cannot provide a PhilGEPS certificate.
 We then upgraded to Platinum membership.

 We believe the 5,000 pesos per year membership fee is a good bang for the buck.
+You can check out our PhilGEPS page to see how well we are doing.
 If you go for the Platinum membership, you need to upload your Business Permit, DTI Certificate, Audited Financial Statement and Tax Clearance.
-The admin would examine your uploaded documents and if they are good, you can pay the membership fee at any Landbank branch.
+The admin would examine your uploaded documents and if they are good, you can pay the membership fee by going to the PhilGEPS office or at any Landbank branch.